 This article will focus on the Roman Emperor Geta.
 Including Geta’s early life, time as emperor, being the son of Septimius, his relationship with his brother Caracalla, and a bit about Geta’s denarius.

-Our opinion of Geta is that he was the nicer of the two brothers.
-It’s possible he was reacting to Caracalla’s treatment of him throughout their childhood.
+Geta may have been the nicer of the two brothers.
+It’s possible he was reacting to Caracalla’s treatment of him throughout their childhood rather than being the same as Caracalla.
 We base this opinion on Geta’s actions later in life.

 Roman Emperor Geta